 - Create basic security policy and procedures

-Join a high-demand industry where you could make a difference in the lives of so many—contact ECPI University today and learn more about earning your bachelor’s in Computer and Information Science with a major in Cyber and Network Security and a track in Cybersecurity.
+Join an exciting industry where you could make a difference in the lives of so many—contact ECPI University today and learn more about earning your bachelor’s in Computer and Information Science with a major in Cyber and Information Security Technology and a track in Cybersecurity.

 The Computer and Information Science programs are delivered online or through a campus-based hybrid model.

 - Technical support and help desks